 A bond is a loan you make to a company or government.
 When you purchase a bond, you allow the bond issuer to borrow your money and pay you back with interest.

 Bonds are generally considered safer than stocks, but they also offer lower returns.
 The safer the bond, the lower the interest rate.
 How do we make sense of this as a financial benefit?
-Bonds are a fixed-income investment because investors expect regular income payments.
+Bonds are fixed-income investments because investors expect regular income payments.
 Ideally, interest is generally paid to investors in regular installments.
 We have a post that explains the types of bonds in Nigeria.

 3. Mutual funds

 If the idea of picking and choosing individual bonds and stocks isn’t your bag, you’re not alone.
 In fact, there’s a type of investment designed just for people like you – the mutual fund.

 Mutual funds allow investors to purchase a large number of investments in a single transaction.
 These funds pool money from many investors, then employ a professional manager to invest that money in stocks, bonds or other assets.
 Mutual funds follow a set strategy — a fund might invest in a specific type of stocks or bonds, like international stocks or government bonds.
 Some funds invest in both stocks and bonds.
 How risky the mutual fund is will depend on the investments within the fund.